GIScience/climate-action-traffic-emissions/README.md

 If you want to run your plugin through Docker, refer to the [Plugin Showcase](https://gitlab.heigit.org/climate-action/plugins/plugin-showcase).

+### Testing

+We use [pytest](https://pytest.org) as a testing engine.
+Ensure all tests are passing by running `poetry run pytest`.

+#### Coverage

+To get a coverage report of how much of your code is run during testing, execute `poetry run pytest --ignore test/core/ --cov`.
+We ignore the `test/core/` folder when assessing coverage because the core tests run the whole plugin to be sure everything successfully runs with a very basic configuration.
+Yet, they don't actually test functionality and therefore artificially inflate the test coverage results.

+To get a more detailed report including which lines in each file are **not** tested, run `poetry run pytest --ignore test/core/ --cov --cov-report term-missing`

 ## Releasing a new plugin version

 To release a new plugin version